shiukaheng/the-lost-metropolis/development.md

 - Implement VR controls for XRLocomotion
 ## Non-urgent

+- Controllers should really be moved to layer 3, so it does not get raycasted, but still gets rendered.
+However, somehow the controllers are not getting rendered.
+  More debugging is needed.

 - Seperate this into multiple smaller repositories
     - vapor-types: all the types / schemas shared across the platform
     - vapor-api: api for javascript clients to interact with the backend